-In row-based logging, the master writes events to the binary log that indicate how individual table rows are affected.
+In row-based logging, the source writes events to the binary log that indicate how individual table rows are affected.
 It is important therefore that tables always use a primary key to ensure rows can be efficiently identified.
 You can cause the server to use row-based logging by starting it with

 A third option is also available: mixed logging.
 With mixed logging, statement-based logging is used by default, but the logging mode switches automatically to row-based in certain cases as described below.
 You can cause MySQL to use mixed logging explicitly by starting mysqld with the option

 The logging format can also be set or limited by the storage engine being used.
-This helps to eliminate issues when replicating certain statements between a master and slave which are using different storage engines.
+This helps to eliminate issues when replicating certain statements between a source and replica which are using different storage engines.